 Children’s Healthcare of Atlanta Exclusion Policy

 - Aflac patients, parent/guardians and siblings must wait two years from the date the patient completes treatment or transitions to another health-care facility to volunteer through Volunteer Services.

 - Bereaved Aflac parent/guardians and siblings must wait at least two years from the death of their child/sibling to volunteer through Volunteer Services.

 - After a period of two years, bereaved Aflac families may host meals and patient parties where direct patient interaction will occur.
 Prior to implementation, the proposed event must be approved and coordinated with an Aflac family support team member.
 Events may not exceed four times per calendar year and will be supervised by an Aflac staff member.

 - Bereaved Aflac parents and siblings can volunteer through volunteer services at CHOA, but will be placed on non-Aflac patient care areas.

 - Weekly Breakfast: The most important meal of the day is breakfast!
 Help make a family’s morning by providing and serving a warm, delicious breakfast to start their morning.
-Program available from 9:30-11 a.m. seven days a week.
+Program is available seven days a week.

 - Weekly Lunches: Sometimes we all need a little pick me up!
-Schedule to cater and serve lunch to help break up a family’s long day within the hospital.
-Program available from 11:30a.m.-1 p.m. seven days a week.
+Schedule to cater lunch to help break up a family’s long day within the hospital.
+Program is available seven days a week.

 - Weeknight Dinners: Dinner is an important meal of day for families to come together as one.
-Secure a night to provide and serve dinner for our families within the hospital.
-Program available from 5:30-7 p.m.
-Monday through Friday.
+Secure a night to provide a catered dinner for our families.
+Program is available Monday through Friday.